Photo © R.Leeuw

 During 2002 a restoration project was started.
 The FAA issued a license for a one-time-exit-only from the States.
 By September 2002 the project was completed by TTS.
 Installing TCAS and rewiring navigational equipment brought much delay and frustration.
 The "Conroy Guppy" came with a spare engine, I was told.
 The project was inspired by an Englishman named Malcolm Porter, Loadmaster/Guppy 9G-LCA and Project Manager for ALGUK Ltd. |

-He also sent me a pic with N62CC in "days gone past": During mar08 it was offered for sale on www.gesoco.com -based at Swanton,VT- for usd 175.000 and ttl airframe hours 15.763 hrs. |
+He also sent me a pic with N62CC in "days gone past": During mar08 it was offered for sale on www.gesoco.com -based at Swanton,VT- for usd 175.000 and ttl airframe hours 15.763 hrs.

-| We had a wonderful drive through the Smoky Mountains and found our way back into the State of Georgia.
+We had a wonderful drive through the Smoky Mountains and found our way back into the State of Georgia.
 At Calhoun I visited Mercer Air Field, which is a privat grass strip, with planes of the World Aircraft Museum on display.
-It features various military jets and a Convair T-29B (515145, US Navy).
-The museum seems closed but the planes sit on the grass field with easy access. |
+It featured various military jets and a Convair T-29B (515145, US Navy).
+The museum seems closed upon my visit but the planes sat on the grass field with easy access.
+This link explains how this museum came about and why it disappeared... |

 Jerry R. Hagan volunteered the following info: "I was a crewman on the old T-29B back in 1969, flying out of VT-29 in Corpus Christi, TX.
 She was a beast!
 I flew as a Radioman and worked on the avionics package.
 She was definitely maintenance prone, lots of hydraulic and oil leaks and used many gallons of oil on a 6 hour flight.
 I flew aboard the T-29B and the TC-117D and I always preferred the tail dragger.
 As for our mission, we trained Navigators.
 The planes were equipped with sextant mounts in the overhead for taking celestial fixes."
 Jerry can be contacted at email to Jerry R. Hagan